A Local's Favourite Caves in Iceland

 Sönghellir - the Singing Cave

-Sönghellir - the Singing cave is located on the Snæfellsnes peninsula in West Iceland and is another cave with carvings of this sort, but this small cave has also got great acoustics.
+Sönghellir - the Singing cave is located on the Snæfellsnes peninsula in West Iceland and is another cave with carvings of this sort, but this small cave has also great acoustics.

-Bárður apparently stayed with his men in this small cave, while he was building his settlement farm at Laugarbrekka close by.Regína in Sönghellir Snæfellsnes
+Bárður stayed with his men in this small cave, while he was building his settlement farm at Laugarbrekka close by.Regína in Sönghellir Snæfellsnes

 Checking out Sönghellir